argezeit/apigility-client/README.md

-# apigility-client
-Client for REST and RPC webservices
+# Client for Apigility REST and RPC webservices